Design Freemium

 Yes — permanently free plan + 30-day Pro trial

 As a freelancer, you regularly need professional-looking designs — for social media posts, proposals, presentations, thumbnails or client reports.
-The alternatives are hiring an agency, briefing a graphic designer, or learning Adobe software with its steep learning curve.
-Canva cuts through all of that: pick a template, customize, export.
+Canva cuts through the alternatives: pick a template, customize, export.
 Done.

 What is Canva?

 Canva is a browser-based design platform founded in Australia in 2013, now used by over 200 million people worldwide.
-The idea: choose a template, adjust text, colors and images, export as JPG, PNG or PDF — no design background needed, no software to install.
+Choose a template, adjust text, colors and images, export as JPG, PNG or PDF — no design background needed, no software to install.

-The platform covers virtually every design need: social media posts for all channels, presentations, proposal documents, invoice templates, logos, business cards, video clips and more.
+The platform covers virtually every design need: social media posts, presentations, proposals, invoices, logos, business cards, video clips and more.
 With over 2 million free templates and 100+ design types, there's a starting point for almost every use case.

 Pros